jpaulo789b/electron-quick-start-angular-material/README.md

-# electron-quick-start
+# electron-quick-start-angular-material

 **Clone and run for a quick way to see an Electron in action.**

-This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start) within the Electron documentation.
+This is a minimal Electron  template application based on the [Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start) within the Electron documentation.

 **Use this app along with the [Electron API Demos](http://electron.atom.io/#get-started) app for API code examples to help you get started.**